Article curated by Grace Mason-Jarrett

 The universal nature of gravity is also demonstrated by the fact that its basic equations closely resemble the laws of thermodynamics and hydrodynamics.
 Does this mean thermodynamics could explain gravity too?
 The exciting thing about the symmetry in the equations, is that it could be pointing toward a unification theory which encompasses all aspects of physics and explains everything with one equation.

 Currently, there is no clear explanation for why gravity and thermodynamic theory might resemble each other so closely - then again, one might not be needed as this could just be a coincidence.

-Learn more about gravity.
+Learn more about Gravity and Thermodynamics.

 This article was written by the Things We Don’t Know editorial team, with contributions from Ed Trollope, Freya Leask, Kat Day, and Holly Godwin.

 This article was first published on 2015-08-27 and was last updated on 2018-01-21.

 Schreiber, M., et al., (2015) Observation of many-body localization of interacting fermions in a quasirandom optical lattice Science 349(6250):842-845 DOI: 10.1126/science.aaa7432

 Li, L., et al., (2011) The global energy balance of Titan Geophysical Research Letters 38:L23201 DOI: 10.1029/2011GL050053